Installation

 Claude Code

 Handled automatically by npx @gamaze/hicortex init.
-The installer registers the MCP server and installs a SessionStart hook that fetches fresh lessons from the server at session start.
+The installer registers the memory tools and installs hooks that inject lessons at session start and a memory index on every prompt.
 Nothing else to configure.

 Uninstall